nspcast/htotw/content/posts/2018-12-18-episode-282-the-war-on-christmas-2018.md

 ---
-title: Episode 282 – The War on Christmas 2018
+title: AN 282 – The War on Christmas 2018
 author: Dustin
 type: post
 date: 2018-12-18T08:00:20+00:00